vassilux/toasterlovin.com/source/_posts/2013-08-20-freelancer-phone-system.markdown

 {% codeblock /etc/asterisk/extensions.conf lang:ini %}
 [inbound]
-exten => _1NXXNXXXXXX,1,NoOp()
+exten => _1NXXNXXXXXX,1,Dial(SIP/${EXTEN})
-  same => n,Dial(SIP/${EXTEN})
 {% endcodeblock %}

 The first thing we're doing is defining a context, `[inbound]`.
-This is the same syntax we used above, in `sip.conf` to define SIP channels, except in this file it creates contexts.
-The name of the context may also be familiar to you, because it's the same context we specified in the configuration for the `[flowrout]` channel.
+This is the same syntax we used above, in `sip.conf`, to define SIP channels, except that here it creates a context.
+The name of the context should also be familiar to you, because it's the same one that the `[flowroute]` channel is configured to send calls to.

+In the next line, we're capturing the extension that was dialed, then dialing the SIP channel with the same name.
+I probably lost you there, so let's back up for a second.

+In Asterisk, an extension is essentially "what the user dialed".
+Since this is the context where all the calls from the PSTN to your phone number get dumped, every single call going through it will be to the same extension: your phone number.
+Right?
+Because, for every call to your phone number, the user will have dialed... your phone number.

+Since we cleverly used your _phone number_ as the name of the SIP channel for your _phone_, all we have to do with inbound calls is dial the SIP channel with the same name as the extension.
+This single line also has the benefit of accomodating additonal phone numbers, as long as we follow the same convention of naming our SIP channels after our phone numbers.

+Okay, that's _what_ we're accomplishing, but let's dig ito _how_ we are accomplishing it.
+Here's that line again:

+{% codeblock lang:ini %}
+exten => _1NXXNXXXXXX,1,Dial(SIP/${EXTEN})
+{% endcodeblock %}

+To start, `exten =>` is just the syntax used to specify that we're creating a dialplan for a specific extension.
+A context can contain dialplans for many different extensions, but we're only specifying one (we'll get to multiple extensions in the `[outbound]` context).

+Then we specify the number of the extension we're creating a dialplan for with `_1NXXNXXXXXX`.
+Well, a numeric extension, like `100` or `101`, is what you might _typically_ see at this point, but we're actually specifying a pattern, which is denoted by the leading underscore.

+In a pattern, `0-9` match themselves, `X` matches a single digit from 0-9, `Z` matches a single digit from 1-9, and `N` matches a single digit from 2-9.
+So, this particular pattern matches a North American phone number.

+That is, it matches the 1 before the area code (`1`), then the area code (`NXX`), then the "local" part of the phone number (`NXXXXXX`).
+Apparently the area code and "local" part of the number do not start with 0 or 1.

 ## Route outbound calls